ashishpdevit/NODE-KIT/README.md

 # Node Starter Kit

-A lean TypeScript starter kit for building Express APIs.
-It now ships with a Prisma-backed SQLite database, modular route/controller/service layers, and ready-to-use CRUD endpoints seeded from the provided mock datasets.
+A comprehensive TypeScript starter kit for building Express APIs with advanced features.
+It ships with a Prisma-backed database, modular route/controller/service layers, ready-to-use CRUD endpoints, **comprehensive admin dashboard APIs**, **advanced pagination with search and sorting**, and notification systems seeded from provided mock datasets.

 ## Features

-- Express + TypeScript application skeleton with production-ready middleware (`helmet`, `cors`, `compression`).
+- **Express + TypeScript** application skeleton with production-ready middleware (`helmet`, `cors`, `compression`).
-- Environment management powered by `dotenv` and validated with `zod`.
+- **Environment management** powered by `dotenv` and validated with `zod`.
-- Prisma ORM with SQLite (swap the datasource to Postgres/MySQL when ready).
+- **Prisma ORM** with SQLite (swap the datasource to Postgres/MySQL when ready).
-- Modular domain packages grouped under `modules/admin`, `modules/app`, and `modules/shared`, each exposing controllers, services, validations, and routers.
+- **Modular architecture** with domain packages grouped under `modules/admin`, `modules/app`, and `modules/shared`.
+- **Comprehensive Admin Dashboard APIs** with statistics, charts data, and business insights.
+- **Advanced Pagination System** with Laravel-style responses, search, and sorting capabilities.
+- **Multi-field Search** with configurable search fields across all listing endpoints.
+- **Dynamic Sorting** with field validation and direction control.
-- Seed script that hydrates the database using the original mock JSON files.
+- **Seed script** that hydrates the database using the original mock JSON files.
-- Jest + Supertest integration tests that run the Prisma migrations and seed automatically.
+- **Jest + Supertest** integration tests that run the Prisma migrations and seed automatically.
-- Logger utilities, consistent JSON responses, graceful shutdown, and path-alias aware dev tooling (`ts-node` + `tsconfig-paths`).
+- **Logger utilities**, consistent JSON responses, graceful shutdown, and path-alias aware dev tooling.
-- Unified notification center that persists records, emails users, and fans out Firebase Cloud Messaging pushes.
+- **Unified notification center** that persists records, emails users, and fans out Firebase Cloud Messaging pushes.
+- **RBAC System** with roles, permissions, and assignments management.
+- **Mobile App Authentication** with JWT tokens, device management, and password reset flows.

 ## Getting Started